rolfea/book-app/README.md

   * ~~same as above - refactor "on click" to an event listener and pull that JS out into a separate file~~

   * Build unit tests around the JS

+* Better error handling

 * When I search, I can select between author and title searches